omec-project/up4/app/README.md

 Download dependencies.
 This only needs to be done once:

     $ make deps

-Start mininet and ONOS:

-    $ make start

-Build the UP4 app
+Build app:

     $ make build

+Use STC scenarios to start Mininet and ONOS:

+    $ cd ../scenarios
+    $ make setup.xml net-setup.xml

+setup.xml includes steps to install the local build of the up4 app.

+To re-install the app, e.g., after a new build, without re-starting ONOS:

+    $ make app-reload

 View ONOS logs

-    $ make onos-logs

-Wait for ONOS to warm up.
-Then install routes, load the UP4 app, and push the netcfg with a single command

-    $ make onos-config
+    $ make onos-log

 Install table entries via p4runtime-shell